SNAPSHOT-Britain's bond market turmoil | Business

 Following is a snapshot of related events, comments and explanations: MARKET REACTION

-* The pound surged along with UK stocks, while the government's borrowing costs fell on Thursday after the reports that Truss is discussing making changes to her fiscal plan.
+* The pound surged along with UK stocks, while the government's borrowing costs fell on Thursday after reports that Truss is discussing changes to her fiscal plan.
 MAJOR PLAYERS

+* Finance minister Kwasi Kwarteng said he was focused on delivering on his "mini-budget" and economic growth after media reported the government was considering reversing parts of the plan. * "Our position hasn't changed.
+I will come up with the medium-term fiscal plan on the 31st of October, as I said earlier in the week, and there will be more detail then," Kwarteng said.

-* Truss is considering raising corporation tax next year, in a reversal to the mini-budget, the political editor of the Sun newspaper said on Thursday. * "The position has not changed", Truss' spokesperson said when asked if she stood by her promise of no further U-turns.
+* "The position has not changed", Truss' spokesperson said when asked if she stood by her promise of no further U-turns. * UK defined benefit pension schemes were not - and are not - at risk of collapse due to recent sharp moves in the British government bond market, the chief executive of The Pensions Regulator said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)